-- In October, after prayerfully observing the CDC, state, county, and local health department notices concerning the transmission of COVID-19, the church decided to implement 100% reopening with all attenders being welcomed back to Sunday morning worship effective Sunday, November 14th.
+- In October, after prayerfully observing the CDC, state, county, and local health department notices concerning the transmission of COVID-19, the church decided to implement 100% reopening, with all attendees being welcomed back to Sunday morning worship effective Sunday, November 14th.

-- The church continues to follow safety protocols, as the health and well-being of our church family and community is our first and foremost concern.
+- The church continues to follow safety protocols, as the health and well-being of our church family and community are our first and foremost concerns.

 - Small Groups and Bible Study continues virtually only.

 - The New Members class was transformed into a virtual session on YouTube.